cloudberrydb/bootcamp/README.md

 # Cloudberry Database Bootcamp

 These tutorials showcase how Cloudberry Database can address day-to-day tasks performed in typical DW, BI and data science environments.
-It is designed to be used with the Cloudberry Database Sandbox, which is based on the Docker with the CentOS 7.9 OS.
+It is designed to be used with the Cloudberry Database Sandbox, which is based on the Docker with the CentOS 7.9 and Rocky Linux 9.4 OS.

 ![CloudberryDB Sandbox](./images/cbdb-sandbox.png)